 “Black, white, Asian—all are artificial, really.
 A black man and a white man from Manhattan, for example, are likely to be more genetically similar than a black man from Manhattan and a black man from Nigeria.”
 (2)

 “Artificial,” that is to say, socially-constructed.
-If race is socially-constructed, as the biological as well as historical evidence seems to suggest so overwhelmingly, that must mean that it is the result of a certain society, or rather, specific societies that are connected historically and structurally to one another.
+If race is socially-constructed, as the biological as well as historical evidence seems to suggest so overwhelmingly, that must mean that it is the result of a certain society, or rather, specific kinds of societies that are connected historically and structurally to one another.
 For example, the transformation from slave society to industrial capitalist society in the Southern regions of the United States.
-America had shed the old form of slave holding society for industrial and post-industrial capitalism, while remaining, in terms of power and the black population, the same.
+America had shed the old form of slave holding society for industrial and post-industrial capitalism, while remaining, in terms of American infrastructural power as it relates to the black population, the same.

 In regards to gender, the writers for Deep Green Resistance continue: